muratk3n/thirdwave/en/README.md

 ---

+"@Istanbultelaviv

+Huge.
+The Israeli human rights organization @btselem has released a report, for the first time defining Israeli rule in the Occupied Territories as a system of apartheid"

+---

 Tech: 3W disturbs 2W institutions, so pols need to take extra care to cut off this useless flow...
 Not saying ban, but ignore.